MadeByMike/interval/README.md

 });
 ```
 ###.restart([until])
 Restart a task.
-This will reset the 'until' timer which can be optionally changed when resetting.
+This will restart the 'until' timer.
+The length of the until timer can optionally be changed.
 ```javascript
 // Restart interval for 10 sec
 var el = document.getElementById('restart');